7. Preferred candidates: what to do next

 - You get an Offer of Place: If your education institution accepts your application for admission, they send you an Offer of Place.

 - We send scholarship letter: We check the Offer of Place from your education institution.
 Then we send you a Scholarship Letter of Offer, offering you a New Zealand Scholarship.

 - You accept scholarship within 30 days: You can log in to the New Zealand Scholarships online application system to read and accept your Letter of Offer.
 You have 30 days to accept the Scholarship Letter of Offer online.
 A signed Scholarship Letter of Offer is a legal contract between us and you.

-- You fulfil the obligations of your scholarship: To keep your scholarship, at all times scholars must respect the rules laid out in their letter of offer and the Scholarships Code of Conduct.
+- You fulfil the obligations of your scholarship: To keep your scholarship, at all times scholars must respect the rules laid out in their letter of offer and the Code requirements of the Scholarship.